-A discussion regarding the basis for the Board's approval of the Funds' investment advisory and sub-advisory agreements is available in the Funds' annual report dated June 30, 2023, which covers the period July 1, 2022 through June 30, 2023.
+A discussion regarding the basis for the Board's approval of the Funds' investment advisory and sub-advisory agreements is available on the Funds' website, www.NewCovenantFunds.com, or online at sec.gov.
+The Funds' Semi-Annual Form N-CSR covers the period of July 1, 2023 through December 31, 2023, and the Funds' Annual Form N-CSR covers the period of July 1, 2023 through June 30, 2024.